dnwk/n7dmr/content/_index.md

 Available Talk Group:

-TS1: 3153 Washington
+TS1: 3153 Washington (Dymanic / PTT to activate)

 TS1: 98003 Reddit

-TS2: 31650 SDFARC (Techlink)

 TS2: 31771 PNW Regional

-TS2: 3141 Oregon
+TS2: 3141 Oregon (Dymanic / PTT to activate)

 D-STAR Repeater:

-Reflector: XRF035 A Washington
+Reflector: REF029 A (Washington Digital Radio Enthusiasts hosted by Northern Utah Technical Society)

+(If you wish to be heard on the repeater, please [register your callsign with the gateway](http://wa7dre.org/registration/wa7dre-instructions.php)